steveukx/git-js/.changeset/deep-ducks-care.md

 ---
-"@simple-git/argv-parser": patch
+"@simple-git/argv-parser": minor
-simple-git: patch
+simple-git: minor
 ---

-Update known exploitable configuration keys
+Extend known exploitable configuration keys and per-task environment variables.

+Note - `ParsedVulnerabilities` from `argv-parser` is removed in favour of a readonly array of `Vulnerability` to match usage in `simple-git`.